 Even though you will probably have a bit of a walk to the main trailhead, that is part of the fun of the Devil’s Bridge hike.

-The Coconino National Forest lists two recommended routes to get to the Devil’s Bridge Trailhead, including Mescal to Chuckwagon to Devil’s Bridge trails (4 miles round-trip) from Long Canyon Road, or the Chuckwagon Trail to the Devil’s Bridge Trail from Dry Canyon Road (5.8 miles round trip).
+The Coconino National Forest lists two recommended routes to get to the Devil’s Bridge Trailhead, including the Mescal Trail to Chuckwagon Trail to Devil’s Bridge Trail (4 miles round-trip) from Long Canyon Road, or the Chuckwagon Trail to the Devil’s Bridge Trail from Dry Canyon Road (5.8 miles round trip).

-The Chuckwagon Trail and Mescal Trails meander through beautiful red rock terrain and have plenty of signs directing the way to Devil’s Bridge.
+The Chuckwagon Trail and Mescal Trail meander through beautiful red rock terrain and have plenty of signs directing the way to Devil’s Bridge.

 Also, although the Coconino National Forest website says the unpaved portion of Dry Creek Road is a popular Jeep trail and not recommended for pedestrian use, most hikers seemed to be using that route to get to the Devil’s Bridge Trailhead when I visited.